 Here’s a hot take, I don’t like Chaotic Neutral, and I don’t think most people who play a Chaotic Neutral actually play a chaotic neutral character.
-Now, time to explain myself, and explain how you can play it better.
-My issue with Chaotic Neutral is […]

 Share questions, ideas for articles, or comments with us!